ArchNet-1/EnumLibrary/README.md

 This a scriptable object who manage and store Libraries and Enums.
 EnumLibrary has only one purpose is to link libraries with enums and confirm datas.

+Use this library if you have :
+- ImageLibrary
+- ColorLibrary

 Get the github HTTPS project url and load it in Unity Package Manager windows

 in Unity : Windows -> Package Manager -> + -> Add package from git url